 The Salesforce.com Certified Technical Architect program has three components: (1) self-evaluation, (2) multiple-choice exam, and (3) review board presentation.
 To earn the Salesforce.com Certified Technical Architect credential, you must successfully complete all three components in this order.
 Successful completion of each component is required to move on to the next step.

 Recommend training, reference materials and full exam outlined in the Study Guide.

-The review board schedule for 2014 is below.
+The review board schedule for 2015 is below.
+We will publish additional dates later in the year.
 We encourage candidates to attend the review board in person.
 However, we do provide the option to present remotely.
 For additional information Open a Case with the Salesforce.com Certification team.

 |Registration Opens||Review Board Dates||Location|